jsoxford/jsoxford/_posts/2014-06-21-summer-of-hacks.md

 published: true
 title: The Oxford Summer of Hacks
 layout: post
 ---

-## Make the most of summer with a series of free hands-on days.
+## Make the most of summer with a series of hands-on days.

 With the long, warm evenings of summer we're taking a break from our evening meetups to have a hands-on summer of hacks.